Tyler Cavanaugh: Utah Jazz / Salt Lake City Stars (2018–2019)

 On August 1, 2018, the Utah Jazz signed Cavanaugh to a two-way contract.
 He appeared in 11 NBA games for the Jazz.

 Alba Berlin (2019–2020)

 On July 21, 2019, Cavanaugh signed with Alba Berlin of the Basketball Bundesliga.
 He averaged 7.2 points and 3.6 rebounds per game.

 Iberostar Tenerife (2020–2021)

 On July 17, 2020, Cavanaugh signed with Iberostar Tenerife of the Liga ACB.

-Žalgiris Kaunas (2021–present)
+Žalgiris Kaunas (2021–2023)

 On June 15, 2021, Cavanaugh signed a three-year (2+1) contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+On June 22, 2023, he mutually parted ways with the club after two seasons.

+Bahçeşehir Koleji (2023–present)

+On July 8, 2023, Cavanaugh signed a one-year deal with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).

 Personal life

 His father, John Cavanaugh, played basketball at Hamilton College and played professionally overseas.